 Useful drugs in Japanese pharmacies ドラッグストアで買える基本的な常備薬

 A headache spoiling your trip?
-No thanks!
-Here are some over-the-counter drugs that are very common in Japan, which may be useful to travelers.
+No worries!
+Here are some of the common over-the-counter drugs in Japan for relief.

-In Japan, there are OTC drugs in pharmacies, drugstores and some konbini.
-You can easily spot these drugstores, often around stations or in shopping centres, because their facades are extremely bright and garish.
-These stores are generally open 7 days a week, and sometimes 24 hours a day, like Welcia or Matsumotokiyoshi, especially in large cities like Tokyo.
+In Japan, there are OTC drugs in pharmacies, drugstores, and some konbini.
+You can easily spot these drugstores, often around stations or in shopping centers, because their facades are extremely bright and garish.
+These stores are generally open 7 days a week, and sometimes 24 hours a day, like Welcia or Matsumotokiyoshi, in large cities throughout the country.

-You'll also find products for the home, cosmetics, hygiene, baby goods, and even food.
+You'll also find home products, cosmetics, hygiene, baby goods, and even food.
 There are always pharmacists on hand to help you, but very often only in Japanese...

 WARNING: these drugs are only intended to treat small everyday maladies, if you have a severe health problem, it is imperative you call the emergency services or see a doctor.
 The number to call in case of fire or if you need an ambulance in Japan is 119 (speak in Japanese if possible, otherwise you can speak slowly and clearly in English).

 Do not take these drugs if you have any kind of drug allergy, and always check the ingredients on the label.